chhavi-khandelwal/takeaway/README.md

 - Used SCSS for CSS which allowed to use common variables/mixins/placeholders and maintain css architecture.
 - Use BEM for styling.
 - Animations are added using pure CSS(no UI library used)
 - Added e2e Test cases for basic search scenarios.
+There are 2 test files App.test.js & Sort.test.js
 - App is mobile/desktop/tablet compatible

 ## Future improvements and features